 Learning Goals Objectives Assessment 1.
-Our graduates will be effective 1.1.
-Our students will produce quality business and research-oriented documents.
-Yes, with term project. communicators.
+Our graduates will be 1.1.
+Our students will produce quality Yes, with term effective business and research-oriented documents. project. communicators.
 1.2.
-Students are able to professionally present their ideas and also logically explain No.

-and defend their argument.
-Our graduates will be skilled in team work and leadership.
-2.1.
-Students will be able to lead and participate in group for projects, discussion, and presentation.
-Yes, with team project.
+Students are able to professionally No. present their ideas and also logically explain and defend their argument.
+2. Our graduates will be 2.1.
+Students will be able to lead and Yes, with team skilled in team work and participate in group for projects, discussion, project. leadership. and presentation.
 2.2.
-Students will be able to apply leadership theories and related skills.
-No. 3.
-Our graduates will be trained in ethics.
-3.1.
-In a case setting, students will use appropriate techniques to analyze business problems and identify the ethical aspects, provide a solution and defend it.
-No. Our students will practice ethics in the duration of the program.
-Yes, in the duration of the program.
-Our graduates will have a global perspective.
-4.1.
-Students will have an international exposure.
-No. Our graduates will be skilled in problem- solving and critical 5.1.
-Our students will have a good understanding of fundamental theories in their fields.
-Yes, with class exercises and term project. thinking.
+Students will be able to apply No. leadership theories and related skills.
+3. Our graduates will be 3.1.
+In a case setting, students will use No. trained in ethics. appropriate techniques to analyze business problems and identify the ethical aspects, provide a solution and defend it.
+3.2.
+Our students will practice ethics in the No. duration of the program.
+4. Our graduates will 4.1.
+Students will have an international No. have a global exposure. perspective.
+5. Our graduates will be 5.1.
+Our students will have a good Yes, with class skilled in problem- understanding of fundamental theories in exercises and term solving and critical their fields. project. thinking.
 5.2.
-Our students will be prepared to face problems in various business settings and find solutions.
-Yes, with class exercises and term project.
+Our students will be prepared to face Yes, with class problems in various business settings and exercises and term find solutions. project.
 5.3.
-Our students will demonstrate competency in critical thinking.
-Yes, with class exercises and term project.
+Our students will demonstrate Yes, with class competency in critical thinking. exercises and term project.